1000+

 Phase 1: Identification, Preservation, Collection

-This phase includes recognition, collection, and maintenance of relevant data, which is collected when litigation is anticipated, or a complaint is filed.
+This phase includes the recognition, collection, and maintenance of relevant data, which is collected when litigation is anticipated or a complaint is filed.
 In this process, it is crucial to adhere to the Federal Rules of Civil Procedure (FRCP), and it is of high importance to preserve and handle ESI with caution to prevent data spoliation.

 Phase 2: Data Analysis, Reduction, Analytics